Worcester Addiction Treatment Resources

 You may be aware of the dangers of using drugs or alcohol and have had failed attempts at quitting.
 If you’ve been unsuccessful at dropping your habit or addiction, it’s a sign that you need the assistance of a professional.
 Fortunately, a number of options are available to help you get on and stay on the path to recovery.
 Treatment options in Worcester include:

-If a substance use disorder has taken a strong hold over a person, inpatient hospitalization may be the best option.
+- Inpatient care: If a substance use disorder has taken a strong hold over a person, inpatient hospitalization may be the best option.
 This type of care is usually offered after a person completes a safe medically supervised detox.
 An inpatient program provides a structured, supervised environment that many people with substance use disorders need in order to get clean.
 During their stay, patients typically take part in group and one-on-one therapy sessions as well as other activities that help them learn to live sober lives.

-Outpatient treatment is a great option for those who need to keep up with daily responsibilities while receiving treatment for their addiction.
+- Outpatient treatment: Outpatient treatment is a great option for those who need to keep up with daily responsibilities while receiving treatment for their addiction.
 While it is not for everyone, this type of care can be very effective.
 A typical outpatient program will require patients to commit to several hours of therapy and activities each week.
 Intensive outpatient care is also an option for those who need to put in more time toward their recovery.

-Once a person has completed an inpatient or outpatient program, it’s important to continue receiving ongoing support to avoid relapse.
+- Ongoing support: Once a person has completed an inpatient or outpatient program, it’s important to continue receiving ongoing support to avoid relapse.
 Examples of aftercare programs and activities including therapy sessions, group meetings, and sober living communities.
 This type of support can be critical for ensuring that an individual maintains their sobriety, especially if they’re at high risk for relapse.

 Where Can Worcester Residents Get the Help They Need?